JcHuang1996/STOR893FinalProject/RL experiment/Readme.md

 * ActorNetwork.py - This script implements actor network with deterministic weights.
 This is the actor network for usual DDPG.
 * CriticNetwork.py - This script implements critic network.
 This is the critic network for usual DDPG, and is used by all methods.
 * Replay_buffer.py - This implements the usual first-in-first-out replay buffer.
 * plot_Swimmer.py - This is for plotting the result.
-It loads .npy test performance files and plot averaged performances.

 ### How to train an agent:
 For RL experiment: